 Another dairy breed to consider is Holstein.
 Holsteins are probably the most common dairy cow available.
 I have raised many Holstein steers and my 12-year-old son is currently raising a Holstein heifer to milk in the future.
 I will be able to speak more specifically about milking a Holstein as a family cow once we start milking her.
 Holsteins are quiet and usually have a good disposition.
 Of course, with any animal, it depends on the particular animal.

-The reason we haven’t had a Holstein milk cow is because they are big.
+The reason we haven’t had a Holstein milk cow is that they are big.
 This is great if you are milking a herd, which is one of the reasons they are so commonly milked.
 But when you are milking one cow, perhaps in a small area, a Holstein seems very big and tall.
 Another reason we don’t keep a Holstein as a family cow is because the fat content of the milk is much lower and the cream is lower.
 We love to make butter from our cream and it is less with a Holstein than a Jersey.

 Another dairy breed is a Brown Swiss.
 We had a Brown Swiss for about a year.
 Her name was Babe, the big, slow tank.
 Yes, like a military tank.
 She was HUGE!
 She was SLOW!
 Babe went where she wanted to go when she felt like going.
 This cow had an ATTITUDE.
 I thought maybe it was just this particular animal, but last spring we purchased a Brown Swiss bottle calf that my ten-year-old son is planning to raise as a milk cow.
 Even as a calf, she has exhibited some of the same character traits as Babe.